Strategically building Patent Portfolio based on Priority of Invention

 Example An air filter for a vehicle, and the invention relates to voting on the air filter, which may increase the life of the built-in capacity of the air filter.
 Now, this particular enterprise may not be in the manufacturing or air filter they might be in the manufacturing of the overall vehicle.
 So, the business impact is low here.
 But the degree of novelty is high, so, then it becomes as a low to mid priority invention, and here, more, a little more resource allocation of little more resources than the lower priority inventions is justified.

-And then on the other side is the mid to high priority mentioned, where the business impact is relatively high, but no, it is not too high.
+And then on the other side is the mid to high priority where the business impact is relatively high but not too high.
 For example, let us take an example of an I-Phone.

 Apple market there I-Phone in such a way that they have the best camera available and their pictures taken by their cameras are good quality, so they use this.
 Quality of the images or videos as a market differentiator.
 So, if an invention which relates to improving the image of the poor, the quality of the image or the video.